fnaumenko/isChIP/README.md

 Unsorted [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) files represent the immediate (direct) precise alignment.
 They are useful for the peak-callers benchmarking because make mapping stage unnecessary.
 `SAM` format is indispensable for aligner validation as a control test.<br>
-`BG` file represents sorted coverage in [BedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) format with the WIG extension.
+`BG` file represents the sorted coverage in [BedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) format with the WIG extension.
 In contrast to the utilities that restore the coverage by extending the read to the average fragment length (such as [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html), [deepTools bamCoverage](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html),